-The purpose of the Research Seminar Series (aka Brown Bag Series) is to support the research culture of the I-O graduate program at Guelph.
+The purpose of the Research Seminar Series (aka Brown Bag Series) is to support the research culture of the IO graduate program at Guelph.
 We do this in a number of ways.
 First, we improve the quality of the research conducted by our graduate students by providing input at various stages of the research process.
-Students will receive constructive, developmentally-appropriate feedback about how to improve the: theoretical foundations and hypotheses for the project, the study design and methodology, plans for analyses, as well as how to frame and present the research.
-Thus, presenting in this seminar gives you the opportunity to develop your methodological and quantitative skills and to make your research better.
-Furthermore, students can learn how to think more critically about research by paying careful attention to the types of questions that others ask.
-Tip: you can prepare for your MA and PhD defences by recording faculty questions (we are pretty predictable).
+Students receive constructive feedback about how to improve the: theoretical foundations and hypotheses for the project, the study design and methodology, plans for analyses, as well as how to frame and present the research.
+Thus, presenting in this seminar gives you the opportunity to make your research better.

+By observing others' presentations, students can learn how to think more critically about research by paying careful attention to the types of questions that others ask.
+Tip: you can prepare for your MA and PhD defences by writing down faculty questions (e.g., DS asks about power and effect sizes, LSH asks about manipulation checks).

 Second, we improve students' communication skills.
 These skills are built by repeatedly preparing and delivering a talk each year, and by getting more experience handling a Q&A period.
 Students also learn a great deal by watching other students and faculty present and model good communication skills.
 Students will receive feedback on their performance in relation to the seven learning outcomes of this course (see below).
 You should set a meeting with your supervisor to go over this feedback and set personal goals soon after your presentation.
-Furthermore, by evaluating other speakers in regard to key indices for each learning outcome, students learn clear guidelines for good performance.
+Furthermore, by evaluating other speakers in regard to learning outcomes, the performance to strive for should be much clearer to students.
 Together, these experiences should lead students to think more deeply about how to deliver a clear presentation, how to actively listen, and how to effectively respond to questions.

 Third, by providing a forum in which we all learn about each other's research, we create new opportunities for collaboration on research projects.
+How exciting!